eilccn/calibration-and-ar/README.md

 ### Detecting and Extracting Chessboard Corners

 <img src="/readme-images/chessboard-corners.png" width=50%>
 Description: Calibration image with chessboard corners highlighted.
-The functions [findChessboardCorners](https://docs.opencv.org/3.4/d9/d0c/group__calib3d.html#ga93efa9b0aa890de240ca32b11253dd4a), [cornerSubPix](https://docs.opencv.org/4.x/dd/d1a/group__imgproc__feature.html#ga354e0d7c86d0d9da75de9b9701a9a87e), and [drawChessboardCorners](https://docs.opencv.org/3.4/d9/d0c/group__calib3d.html#ga6a10b0bb120c4907e5eabbcd22319022) were used in order to detect, extract, and draw the chessboard corners.
+The functions <a href="https://docs.opencv.org/3.4/d9/d0c/group__calib3d.html#ga93efa9b0aa890de240ca32b11253dd4a" target="_blank">findChessboardCorners>, <a href="https://docs.opencv.org/4.x/dd/d1a/group__imgproc__feature.html#ga354e0d7c86d0d9da75de9b9701a9a87e" target="_blank">cornerSubPix>, and <a href="https://docs.opencv.org/3.4/d9/d0c/group__calib3d.html#ga6a10b0bb120c4907e5eabbcd22319022" target="_blank">drawChessboardCorners> were used in order to detect, extract, and draw the chessboard corners.
 The user then captures a set of images and saves the corner locations and 3D world points from each image via the 's' keypress functionality.

 ### Camera Calibration and Selecting Calibration Images

-##### Tip for Camera Calibration
-**Take many pictures of the chessboard at various angles and distances - the more pictures the better.**
+**Tip for calibration: Take many pictures of the chessboard at various angles and distances - the more pictures the better.**

 <img src="/readme-images/calibration.png" width=50%>